 Over the last 20 years, we’ve honoured thousands of insurance claims to growers suffering a loss.
 We aim to keep the process easy and to respond efficiently and fairly.

 Need to make a claim?

-If you need to make a claim on behalf of your client’s insurance policy, simply complete our Loss Notification Form or lodge the claim via our online broker system, PATH.
+If you need to make a claim on behalf of your client’s insurance policy, simply complete our Loss Notification Form or lodge the claim via the Primacy broker portals.
 And someone will be in contact, usually within 24 hours.

 Read through our frequently asked questions below, check your client’s insurance policy or feel free to give us a call on 03 8624 8400 and we’ll be happy to guide you through the claims process.